-Powder massage: Once a week, or as often as you feel necessary, massage your scalp with an Ayurvedic powder (brahmi, amla, henna, cassia, tea leaves).
+Once a week, or as often as you feel necessary, massage your scalp with an Ayurvedic powder (brahmi, amla, henna, cassia, tea leaves).
 This will exfoliate dead skin and remove stubborn product buildup without the need for stripping cleansers.
 Having a clear scalp maximizes hair growth and overall health.

-Oiling: Using a penetrating oil (coconut, olive, avocado, castor, camellia) will smoothen rough hair cuticles and seal in moisture.
+Using a penetrating oil (coconut, olive, avocado, castor, camellia) will smoothen rough hair cuticles and seal in moisture.
 Heavier oils can be used on a weekly basis to combat brittleness, while lighter oils can be used daily to restore luster.
 Some Ayurveda enthusiasts like to leave oil in their hair overnight, but similar results can be achieved after 20 minutes.

-Blending products: Creating an Ayurveda hair regimen doesn't mean you have to get rid of the products you already have.
+Creating an Ayurveda hair regimen doesn’t mean you have to get rid of the products you already have.
 You can easily blend Ayurvedic powders, oils and other key ingredients into your shampoos, conditioners and treatments.
 For example, you can add conditioning powders like hibiscus, marshmallow root and kalpi tone to minimize dryness.

-DIY masks: Making your own hair masks lets you figure out which ingredients work best for your hair And if your hair ever changes, you can adjust your Ayurveda concoctions accordingly.
+Making your own hair masks lets you figure out which ingredients work best for your hair And if your hair ever changes, you can adjust your Ayurveda concoctions accordingly.
 Numerous resources online offer step-by-step recipes that will moisturize and strengthen your hair.
 DIY hair masks made with fresh ingredients have a lifespan of about two weeks, so make sure to use it up before then.

-Visit spas: If you're willing to treat yourself before your special day, an Ayurveda spa is a great way to relax and get your hair in order.
+If you’re willing to treat yourself before your special day, an Ayurveda spa is a great way to relax and get your hair in order.
 Key services you should keep an eye out for include standard hot oil treatments and Shirodhara, a luxurious forehead and scalp massage.
-Not only will your hair look fabulous, but you'll get rid of any last minute wedding jitters while you're at it.
+Not only will your hair look fabulous, but you’ll get rid of any last minute wedding jitters while you’re at it.